yoelbassin/orginizer/README.md

 - `VERBOSE` - Print found duplicates to console
 - `DELETE` - Delete duplicate files
 - `COPY=/path` - Copy duplicate files to specified directory

+**Available Modes**
+- `DUPLICATES` - Perform actions on found duplicates of the reference
+- `REFERENCE` - Perform action on the reference if duplicates are found
+- `UNIQ_REFERENCE` - Perform action on the reference if duplicates are not found

 **Example:**
 ```sh